Temporal Cliques Admit Sparse Spanners: Definitions and Basic Results

-Finally, when the underlying graph $G$ is a complete graph, we call $\G$ a temporal clique.
-An example of a (valid) temporal spanner of a {\em simple temporal clique} is shown in Figure~\ref{fig:example}.
+Finally, when the graph $G$ underlying a temporal graph $\G=(G,\lambda)$ is a complete graph, we call $\G$ a temporal clique.
+An example of a temporal spanner of a {\em simple temporal clique} is shown in Figure~\ref{fig:example}.
+The endpoints of the edge labelled 1 are temporally connected in the spanner by the journey with labels 4 and 6 in one direction and the journey with labels 3 and 7 in the other direction.